StTronn/rishavt.dev/README.md

-# Personal website of Rishabh Tripathi
+# Personal website of Rishav Thakur